 According to the American Immigration Council, foreign-trained doctors are also more likely to work in impoverished areas.
 Half of them practice in locations where annual per capita income is less than $30,000.
 They also practice in areas with large numbers of African American and Hispanic residents—groups twice as likely to live in locations that lack primary care physicians.
 In Bronx County, New York, where over 80 percent of the population is either Hispanic or African American, three-fourths of physicians are foreign-trained.

-Rural and rustbelt communities also depend on these physicians.
+Rural and rustbelt communities throughout America also depend heavily on foreign doctors to help with doctor shortages.
 In Youngstown, Ohio, where per capita income is less than $13,000 a year, 75 percent of doctors are foreign-trained.
 Sometimes they are the only ones practicing in a given area, and patients will travel long distances, occasionally missing days of work to see them.

-Foreign-trained doctors’ willingness to practice in areas where they are most needed renders them a compelling healthcare solution, and there are several reforms the next Congress can pass to help America attract and retain even more medical talent.
+Foreign-trained doctors’ willingness to practice in areas where they are most needed renders them invaluable as America’s rural areas face doctor shortages.
+There are several reforms the next Congress can pass to help America attract and retain even more medical talent.

 1) Eliminate per-country green card caps

 First, lawmakers should pass legislation that eliminates per-country limits for green cards.
 This 1920s policy restricts the number of green cards each country can receive in a given year.
 As a result, applicants from larger countries suffer immense backlogs, while smaller countries are allotted more green cards than there are applicants.

 Indians, who represent 21 percent of America’s foreign medical graduates, suffer the most egregious wait times.
 Applicants who are just now receiving their green cards have been waiting for around a decade, while Indians who apply today will wait a projected 151 years according to the Cato Institute’s David Bier.